padrinobook/padrinobook/02-job-board-application.md

+/* vim: set ts=2 sw=2 textwidth=120: */

 # Job Board Application

 There are more IT jobs out there than there are skilled people available.
 It would be great if we could have the possibility to offer a platform where users can easily post new jobs vacancies to recruit people for their company.
 This example job vacancy board is the software we will be building with Padrino.
 We will apply **K.I.S.S**[^KISS] principle, so we will keep maintain a very easy and extensible design.

 First, we will take a look at the basic design of our application, afterwards we are going to implement our ideas using the Padrino framework.

 [^KISS]: Is an acronym for *Keep it simple and stupid*.